cloudsponge/better-sharing-js/packages/kickoff-labs/README.md

 ## Configure CloudSponge & Zapier

+### OAuth & Your Proxy URL

+You'll be asked for your Proxy URL as you go about setting up OAuth for Google, Yahoo and Microsoft address books.
+Don't been intimidated!
+You've made a good choice by using the BetterSharing plugin on KickoffLabs.
+The Thank-you page you added your script to *is* your Proxy URL.
+Use the URL as it shows up in your Basic Settings, without any query parameters.

+For example, if your thank you page is hosted here: `https://thanks-referrals.kickoffpages.com/?preview=true&contest_score=2`, use everything up to the `?`: `https://thanks-referrals.kickoffpages.com/` as your Proxy URL.

+This is the same URL that you'll use when you are asked for your Authorized Redirect URI by Google, Yahoo or Microsoft.

-See the [better-sharing.js project](https://www.npmjs.com/package/@cloudsponge/better-sharing.js) for information on how to set up email sending via the Contact Picker Zapier app.
+See the [better-sharing.js project](https://www.npmjs.com/package/@cloudsponge/better-sharing.js) for much more information on how to set up email sending via the Contact Picker Zapier app.